-"Most importantly" says director Osian Gwynn "Pontio adds significantly to the amenities within Bangor and the surrounding areas for the economic, social and cultural benefit of both the University and of the wider community.
-In doing so, Pontio lives up to its name and vision by offering a bridge between the University and the community of North Wales."

-Prior to the pandemic Pontio attracted around 80,000 visitors each year but with the significant impact of the pandemic on arts provision across the country the centre switched its activities to alternative provision.
+"Most importantly" says director Osian Gwynn "Pontio The project reaffirmed the ethos of Pontio to place access adds significantly to the amenities within Bangor and the and accessibility at its heart. surrounding areas for the economic, social and cultural benefit of both the University and of the wider community.
+Pontio is also part of Home and Hinterland, a partnership In doing so, Pontio lives up to its name and vision by offering between three Welsh universities with arts centres - Bangor, a bridge between the University and the community of Aberystwyth and Swansea - and their Students' Unions.
+North Wales."
+The initiative enables professional artists, students and community groups to collaborate.
+In 2020-21 it offered Prior to the pandemic Pontio attracted around 80,000 employment to freelance artists and strengthened student visitors each year but with the significant impact of the employability and resilience while benefiting community pandemic on arts provision across the country the centre groups and creating lasting partnerships between the switched its activities to alternative provision.
+University and the wider community.